THIS IS HOW WE OPERATE

 LASTING CHANGE

 Unfortunately, many well-intentioned initiatives did not live up to expectations.
 In sub-Sahara Africa it is estimated that about 50% of water pumps once installed by charities are no longer functioning.
+That is a tragedy!
 Obviously, that’s not how it should be at all and that is why we’re very serious about making impact last.

 Therefore every project we engage in is thoroughly screened and fitted with a business model and ownership structure guaranteeing operation and maintenance for at least 10 years to come.
 This often means that users pay a small contribution for the water fetched at the facility, funds that are being used as savings for future repairs or even expansion.